embeddedlabsiu/snn_exploration_spinnaker/README.md

 [simulation]
 simulator = INIsim
 ```
 to utilize the INIsim CPU simulator (from SNN-TB).
+Please refer to the SNN-TB documentation for more information.

 ```bash